ConsenSysMesh/Local-Raiden/README.md

 { channel_manager_address: '0x7f799b2c9fc03f10e8cabdb06bf916402bab1a8f' }
 ```

 With that done we can create a channel between Node0 and Node1 to allow tokens to be exchanged off-chain.
 This creates another smart contract called a Netting Channel that is responsible only for transfers of this token between these two nodes.
-It also makes a token transfer into the Netting Contract from Node0's balance (the deposit --- 100 tokens in this case).
-It takes a few seconds, again.
+It also makes a token transfer into the Netting Contract from Node0's balance (the deposit, 100 tokens in this case).
+Once again, it takes a few seconds.

 ```
 > r0.channels.open(acct1, token_address, 100, 30).then(console.log)